 Use 16 gauge wire to make the door hanger.

 Now it’s time for the bow!
-I used wired burlap ribbon and fun colored ribbon.
+I used wired burlap ribbon and multi-colored ribbon.

-- Fun colored ribbon: wrap ribbon around a large wooden dowel rod securing in place with clothes pins on either end of the dowel rod, holding down the ribbon
+- Step 1: wrap a piece of the multi-colored ribbon around a large wooden dowel rod securing in place with wooden clothes pins on either end of the dowel rod, holding down the ribbon

-- Scrunch all of your pieces of ribbon together and tie together with the 16 gauge wire for the hanger (you can also use pipe cleaners or twisty ties).
+- Step 3: remove the baking sheet from the oven and let the ribbon cool completely.
+Unclip the wooden clothes pins and then carefully slip the ribbon off of the dowel rods.
+Scrunch all of your pieces of ribbon together and tie together with the 16 gauge wire for the hanger (you can also use pipe cleaners or twisty ties).

-- Once the bow is complete secure it to the hanging wire by twisting the wires together.
+- Step 4: once the bow is complete secure it to the hanging wire by twisting the wires together.

 And there you have it!
 So easy!
 So simple!
 So cheap! and Sooo didn’t take a long time!

 If you loved this project, you’ll be sure to love these easy projects!